nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* NUS CS2103T Tutors
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contact
+* manages student's profile such as attendance, grade, etc
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Central platform for managing students' profiles such as attendance, grades, assessments, etc.

 ### User stories